Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/deceased_npcs.md

   How Zephyr Elster was pushed into The Council by his father Thedran Elster, instead of Elinna Vinea's son Maron.
     Maron was such a kind but fierce young man, he would have made a desperately needed change of course for House Elster.
 - About The Selera Ritual:
-  > [!WARNING] TODO
+  > [!TODO]
 - About The Blood Curse:
   How the ritual could drain power from the contained cursed souls for fuel.
 - About Tazlyn:
   How kind of a teacher she was.
   How her concern is understandable, but short sighted.
-  "I am aware the power I pursue comes with risk, but the gain could be much greater."
+  "I am aware the power I pursue comes with risk, but the gain could be much greater.
+Protecting Arvandral must be worth it."
 ### Halric Varron
 Human, M. (b.
 891 DR - d.
 935 DR)
 He was captain of The Guard just before The Collapse,